somework/p2p-path-finder/README.md

 deterministic cascade keeps results stable across processes.

 `PathFinderService` accepts a configurable ordering strategy via its constructor.
-Implement `PathOrderStrategy::compare()` to inject your own prioritisation logic and pass it to the façade when registering the service with your dependency injection container:
+Implement `PathOrderStrategy::compare()` to inject your own prioritisation logic and pass it to the facade when registering the service with your dependency injection container:

 ```php